 It was hard not to be aware of my surroundings.
-Every few minutes, something would grab my attention and I would look up from my book to see what was scurrying about.
+Every few minutes, something would grab my attention, forcing me to look up from my book.

-Once it was a black bird chasing a squirrel from tree branch to tree branch.
-Another time, it was a red-headed woodpecker hammering away at a felled tree.
-Between the hummingbirds, butterflies, bees and other small creatures, it was quite the show.
+Once it was a black bird chasing a squirrel from branch to branch of a Red Western Cedar.
+Another time, it was a red-headed woodpecker hammering away at a felled tree behind me.

-Later, I took a walk and noticed that several more types of wildflowers were beginning to emerge, flashing their bright colors as if in competition with the stalks next to them.
-It occurred to me that there have been many years when I missed all of this.
+Later in the day, I took a walk and noticed several wildflowers were beginning to emerge, flashing their bright colors to lure in the birds and bees, and it occurred to me that there have been many years when I missed all of this.

 But cultivating awareness is a form of self-care.
-It requires a committed effort to carving out moments in the day to notice the little things — and to be grateful for them.
+It requires a committed effort to carve out moments in the day to notice the little things — and to be grateful for them.